flutter/website/src/desktop.md

 To ensure that desktop _is_ installed, list the devices available.
 You should see something like the following
-(you'll see windows, macOS, or Linux, depending on which platforms you've enabled):
+(you'll see Windows, macOS, or Linux, depending on which platforms you've enabled):

 ``` terminal